zx80/flask-simple-auth/docs/DOCUMENTATION.md

   `tlru`, `lfu`, `mru`, `fifo`, `rr` plus `dict`.
   MemCached is supported by setting it to `memcached`, and Redis with `redis`.
   Default is `ttl`.
+  The directive can also be set to a `MutableMapping` instance to take direct control over the cache.

 - `FSA_CACHE_OPTS` sets internal cache options with a dictionary.
   This must contain the expected connection parameters for `pymemcache.Client`